-Article IX of the Compact grants the Commission authority to issue orders upon any entity discharging sewage or industrial waste, after investigation and hearing, for the purpose of achieving compliance with requirements of the Compact.
+Article IX of the Compact grants the Commission authority to issue orders upon any entity discharging sewage or industrial waste, after investigation and hearing, for the purpose of achieving compliance with requirements of the Compact its standards.
 Any court of general jurisdiction or any United States District Court in the signatory states may be used by the Commission in order to enforce such orders.

-It is the policy of the Commission to rely on the member states for the primary enforcement of requirements of the Compact.
+It is the policy of the Commission to rely on the member states for the primary enforcement of requirements of the Compact its standards.
 Each of the member states is authorized to do so under the legislation that enabled its membership in the Compact.
 Each of the member states is authorized to administer the federal/state National Pollutant Discharge Elimination System (NPDES) as established in Section 402 of the Federal Clean Water Act.
+Sections 301(b)(1)(C) and 510 of the Federal Act require that permits issued under that system incorporate applicable standards promulgated by an interstate agency wherever they are more stringent than comparable state or federal standards.
 The NPDES permits are therefore the primary means by which the Commission's Standards are implemented and enforced.

-These standards set forth the uses to be protected in the Ohio River as established in the Compact.
-These standards also set forth certain general conditions, water quality criteria and waste water discharge requirements deemed advisable by the Commission to comply with the Compact.
-These standards were adopted by the Commission for use or consideration by signatory States as they develop and implement their programs to assure that those designated uses and other goals regarding pollution control and prevention set forth in the Compact will be achieved.
-The standards also recognize the rights of individual states to adopt and apply more stringent regulations.
+These standards set forth the uses to be protected in the Ohio River (Chapter 2) as established in the Compact. , establish-These standards also set forth certain general conditions, water quality criteria and waste water discharge requirements deemed advisable by the Commission to comply with the Compact.
+These standards were adopted by the Commission for use or consideration by signatory States as they develop and implement their programs to assure that those designated uses and other Compact goals regarding pollution control and prevention set forth in the Compact will be achieved. will be achieved (Chapter 3), and set wastewater discharge requirements (Chapter 5) needed to attain the water quality criteria-The standards also recognize the rights of individual states to adopt and apply more stringent regulations.